edjineer/ConferenceNotes/2024-OMSCS/AuditoriumNotes.md

 - Rapid Response MOOCS: piloted by UofM for recent events
 - Developing Course content for modern times is a moving target
 - Justin Reich from MIT, "Failure to Disrupt"
-- "Our ability to create is a function of what we remember" - Natalie Miller, Cognitive Scientist with a great book
+- "Our ability to create is a function of what we remember" - Remembering and Forgetting in the Age of Technology: Teaching, Learning, and the Science of Memory in a Wired World, Book by Michelle D. Miller
 - Must be skillful and skeptical-Dr Smith
 - Treat AI by reviewing its responses as thuroughly as a thesis, your own paper.
 Pick it apart, or else you lose credibility when you say something foolish based on it
 - AI is both a tool for equity, and inequity

 ## OMSCS Through the Years: Panel Discussion

 **Date:** April 30, 2024
 **Panelists:** Bobbie Lynn Eicher, Dustin Hooks, Kim Nguyen, Peter Graening, Nikita Burkes-Hale

 - "Getting Tilted" - Phrase from gaming reflecting the state where your performance drops because of fatigue.
 Go take a walk.